Amelia Island offers a myriad of things to do, places to see & dining options. Below are some of our personal favorites...

 Happy Tomato Café Although the name doesn't sound like it, it's great BBQ and sandwiches in a lovely outdoor courtyard with lots of charm.
 Wonderful chicken and tuna salad, too!
 Open for lunch only...one of our favorites!
 7 S 3rd St. 904-321-0707

 Island Kitchen The local farms with whom we partner employ traditional organic farming techniques alongside cutting-edge technologies like aquaponics to protect Florida's delicate environment.
 Our bowls, salads, and sandwiches are made fresh to order for a farm-to-table lunch experience that is fast, fresh, and approachable.
+We love this place and they are open for early dinner 5 - 7 on Friday and Saturday!
 11 N. 3rd St. (904) 624-7447

 Wicked Bao "The Place for tasty Asian Street Food in Fernandina Beach".
 Fun spot a little off the beaten path with small plates of delicious fare!
 Order at the counter and they bring food to your table.
 (904) 775-5577 N 2nd St,